Smart, focused content strategy helped transform the Hatch chile from a beloved regional favorite into a national obsession.

 Hatch Chile Romesco Sauce

-Combine the chiles, tomatoes, onion and garlic in a food processor; process until chopped.
-Add the bread and nuts; process until chopped.
-Add oil, vinegar and salt; process until smooth.
-Transfer to a clean jar, and refrigerate up to 5 days or freeze up to 2 months.
+- Combine the chiles, tomatoes, onion, and garlic in a food processor and process until chopped.
+Add the bread and nuts and process until chopped.
+Add the oil, vinegar, and salt and process until smooth.
+Transfer to a clean jar and refrigerate for up to 5 days or freeze for up to 2 months.
+(Makes about 2 cups.)